With WorldCat.org you can:

 The top of a Worldcat.org detailed record shows basic evaluative information about the discovered item, such as author(s), format, language, publisher, a quick summary, ratings and cover art.
 Previews are included, when available.
 Items with multiple editions or formats available in WorldCat® (such as large-print, audiobook, or translations) include a prompt to see a FRBR-ized view of additional editions and formats.

 Web users who arrive at WorldCat.org can search the combined catalogs of more than 10,000 libraries worldwide, making WorldCat.org the single biggest place to find library materials on the Web.
-In addition to the multiple formats contributed through the WorldCat Digital Collection Gateway, WorldCat.org also includes more than 200 million article citations from many popular databases, including:
+In addition to the multiple formats contributed through the WorldCat Digital Collection Gateway, WorldCat.org also includes more than 200 million article citations from many popular databases, including the following:

 - JSTOR Archive